7 ways state CISOs can go bold for cybersecurity:

 Transferring data to the cloud can enable simpler secure infrastructure builds, automated compliance validation, and automated security checks.
 SHI can help state CISOs optimize their environment, move applications, secure the cloud, and more.

-Identity and Access Management (IAM) is now among the most critical components of a cybersecurity strategy – and the crown jewel for an attacker trying to compromise your environment.
+IAM is now among the most critical components of a cybersecurity strategy – and the crown jewel for an attacker trying to compromise your environment.
 With that in mind, capabilities such as Single Sign-On and Multi-Factor Authentication should be mainstays.
 Your IAM strategy should also include more advanced items, such as privileged access management, lifecycle management, business-to-business authentication, business-to-consumer/citizen authentication, and a consolidated directory.

 Conduct shorter but more frequent employee training sessions in cybersecurity (think at least once per month).
 But don’t stop at the state level.
 Encourage your counterparts at the local level to leverage a state contract for reduced pricing on training.
 Don’t have the in-house expertise to create and launch a cybersecurity technical training environment?
 SHI can help.